Just Dance (video game series): Main series

 Released on October 7, 2011.
 This installment was announced at the Ubisoft E3 2011 conference on June 6, and is the first installment to be released on Xbox 360 (with Kinect support) and PlayStation 3 (with PlayStation Move support).
-It includes over 40 tracks by Jessie J, Katy Perry, Gwen Stefani, A-ha, Robin Sparkles, Lenny Kravitz, The Black Eyed Peas, and others.
+It includes over 40 tracks by Jessie J, Katy Perry, Gwen Stefani, A-ha, Kiss, Lenny Kravitz, The Black Eyed Peas, and others.